Look For: Red drum, spotted seatrout, flounder, black drum, sheepshead, ladyfish, bluefish.

 Look For: Bream, bass, catfish, crappie.

-Comments: “All the rivers have got dead fish floating in them, and they smell like sewer,” said Ronald “Catfish” Stalvey of Stalvey’s Bait and Tackle.
-“There’s nothing going on but on the saltwater.”
-Obviously anglers and unnecessary boaters should stay off the rivers as the flood waters continue to recede.
-Any boaters that must be on the rivers or the Intracoastal Waterway should beware of floating debris and above all else navigate at idle speed, especially around residences and structures.
+Comments: With all-time record flooding occurring on the Waccamaw and other area rivers, anglers and unnecessary boaters should stay off the water until the flood waters recede.
+Any boaters that must be on the rivers or the Intracoastal Waterway should beware of floating debris and above all else navigate at idle speed, especially around residences and structures that are undergoing flooding.
 Wakes can easily cause further, unnecessary damage to the properties.
-The Waccamaw River at Conway was at 16.19 feet at 3:15 p.m.
-Thursday, and was forecast to fall into moderate flood stage early next week.